segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce/index.md

 ### Added fields
 Salesforce version 58 has between 350 to 550 newly added collections and between 800 to 1000 new columns.
-To see which collections and fields you can access in Salesforce version 58, refer to the [API: New and Changed Items](https://help.salesforce.com/s/articleView?id=release-notes.rn_api_nc.htm&release=244&type=5){:target="_blank"}.
+To see which collections and fields you can access in Salesforce version 58, refer to the [Salesforce documentation](https://help.salesforce.com/s/articleView?id=release-notes.rn_api_nc.htm&release=244&type=5){:target="_blank"}.

 ## Troubleshooting